-The Company is part of the Commercial Banking division of the Lloyds Banking Group plc group of companies ("the Group"), principally focused on meeting the needs of commercial clients through the provision of asset finance.
+The Company is part of the Commercial Banking division of the Lloyds Banking Group plc group of companies ("the Group"), principally focussed on meeting the needs of commercial clients through the provision of asset finance.
 Strategic direction is set by the Board, to ensure that the Company's interests and other charges fully reflect the risks associated with its principal activities, while remaining profitable.

-The principal activity of the Company was the provision of asset finance to third parties through finance lease transactions and the holding of investments in subsidiary undertakings.
-The Company's business has remained consistent during the year and there have been no material changes to its operations.
+During the year, the principal activity of the Company was the leasing of assets through finance lease transactions and the holding of investments in subsidiary undertakings, this is likely to continue for the foreseeable future.

-The Company has one finance lease with a net book value of £102,596,000.
-Finance lease income of £4,565,000 was received in the year.
+The Company has one (2019: one) Finance lease receivable in the water utilities sector with a net book value of £100,039,000 (2019: £102,596,000) at the year end.
+This finance lease generated income of £4,662,000 (2019: £4,565,000) in the year.